btsecom/docs/source/futures/en/index.html.md

 }
 ```

 Subscribe to the Level 1 Orderbook through the endpoint `wss://ws.btse.com/ws/oss/futures`.
-The format to subscribe to will be `symbol_grouping`.
+The format to subscribe to will be `symbol`.

 * `symbol` indicates the market symbol
-* `grouping` indicates the grouping granularity.
-Valid values are 0-8.

 ### Response Content